DeFliTeam/flightview_gui/README.md

 TAR1090- Change to the location of your aircraft.json file ADSB2DD- Change to 'http://localhost:49155'

-In the first section change your center frequency to the center frequency of your VHF/UHF/FM/DVB-T Antenna
+In the first section change your center frequency to the center frequency of your VHF/UHF/FM/DVB-T Antenna.
+Note this antenna must be oriented at a known source if directional only (such as FM).
+If using an omni directional then no orientation required.

 The radar output is available at http://localhost:49152.